The rail trail for beginners and cruisers

 They have a great Christmas Light show in December, but it's worth a visit any time.
 A green park, a museum with old naval and maritime relics, river cruises if the tide is right, alpacas, chickens and ducks and Mower the cat.

 For the stories behind the relics you will have seen in the Karangahake Gorge, a stop here makes the life of a miner and the quest for treasure come to life.

 Where to hire a bike

-Thames: Jolly Bikes in Richmond Street has high end comfortable e-bikes, through hybrid trekking bikes to fast mountain bikes.
-The kids trailers ensure everyone is up for some fun, especially the Wehoo trailers which littlies can pedal along in too.
-There are paniers for snacks and extra gear, and shuttles along the 197km trail so you can choose your ride.
+Thames: Jolly Bikes in Richmond Street has high-end comfortable e-bikes, from hybrid trekking bikes to fast mountain bikes.
+The kid's trailers ensure everyone is up for some fun, especially the Wehoo trailers which littlies can pedal along in too.
+There are panniers for snacks and extra gear and shuttles along the 197km trail so you can choose your ride.
 The team also book accommodation for multi-day adventures on the trail.

 Mountainbike parks for thrill-seekers